-Through implementing a community health and wellness program, physical therapy students are challenged to find innovative and creative methods to motivate individuals to lead a healthy, active lifestyle.
+Through implementing a community health and wellness program, doctor of physical therapy students are challenged to find innovative and creative methods to motivate individuals to lead a healthy, active lifestyle.

-Starting summer 2018, we’ve recently moved our walking program to Roper Park/Thomas Center near the heart of downtown Gainesville.
-Our Gaitor Challenge family is loving the beautiful, shady stroll through the historic Duck Pond district.
-The UF Department of Physical Therapy partners with the Alachua Department of Health which provides education and a linkage to services available to the community.
+During the summer of 2018, DPT students moved the walking program to Roper Park/Thomas Center near the heart of downtown Gainesville.
+Our GaiTOR Challenge family is loving the beautiful, shady stroll through the historic Duck Pond district.
+The UF Department of Physical Therapy partners with the Alachua Department of Health, which provides education and a linkage to services available to the community.
 First- and second-year students assist participants with goals to encourage activity and wellness, providing motivation and encouragement while walking in a peaceful and relaxed setting.
 Each year, GaiTOR Challenge hosts three season events during the fall, spring, and summer semesters.

 Participants are encouraged to set personal short- and long-term health goals such as: